 Jim Pyrch begins his seventh year as the Mean Green's diving coach.
-In the past five years at North Texas, Pyrch has established a reputable diving program in Denton.
+In the past six years at North Texas, Pyrch has established a reputable diving program in Denton.

 During the 2012-13 season, Pyrch had multiple Mean Green divers qualify for the NCAA Zone Meet for the third year in a row.
 Rebecca Taylor became the first North Texas diver to advance to the finals of the NCAA Zone, placing 15th in the 3-meter dive.
 Taylor also competed in the platform dive at Zones, becoming only the second North Texas diver to do so.
 Catherine Johnson joined Taylor at the NCAA Zone meet after placing third in both the one-and three-meter dives at the Sun Belt Conference Championships.

 In the last six years under Pyrch, three different Mean Green divers have stood on the podium in the combined one and three-meter dives at the conference championships.
 Johnson has become the most decorated diver in North Texas history, winning four silver medals and two bronze medals in three years at the conference championships.

 In 2011-12, Pyrch coached the Mean Green to new records on the one and three-meter dives and prepared North Texas to compete on the platform dive for the first time in program history.
 In the combined three events, his North Texas divers broke the school record eight times.

 Pyrch led the Mean Green to its most successful diving year in 2010-11, with three of his divers qualifying for the NCAA Zone Meet, marking the first time since 2003 that any Mean Green diver has qualified and the first time multiple divers have qualified in the same year.